 2. Combine the flour, sugar, baking powder, cinnamon and salt in a large bowl and mix to combine.

-3. Break the eggs into a medium bowl and whisk to break the yolks and liquefy them.
-Add the milk, butter and vanilla extract and mix to combine.
+3. Whisk the eggs in a medium-sized bowl and add the milk, butter and vanilla extract.
+Mix to combine.

 4. Make a well in the center of the dry ingredients and add the wet ingredients, using a spatula to gently combine them into a smooth batter.
 Add the cranberries and mix to combine.